christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/docs/index.md

 ### By position

 That consist in sort entities depending of the position of an entity.
 It is only focus on the vertical position (Y).
-In order to make sense of depth, all entities and objects will be sorting by Y position, from low Y to high Y (depending on the engine).
+In order to make sense of depth, all entities and objects will be sorting by Y position, from low Y to high Y, from top of the window to down.
 Entities higher will render before entities below.
 We can see this example of _Chrono Trigger_ that uses this system.

 <img src="https://github.com/christt105/Sprite_Ordering_and_Camera_Culling_Personal_Research/blob/master/docs/web_images/chronoTrigger.png?raw=true" width="500"/>

 That could consume more resources than we expected, because we must sort a lot of objects.
 In order to optimize, we have also to implement a camera culling, to only sort and render entities on camera.
+Also, it depends on the entity types and how are saved.
+The sort method also influences.

 ### Colliders